oneonestar/COMP2322_Project/README.md

 * https://opensysnotes.wordpress.com/2015/03/16/hostapd-configuration-for-rtl8812/

 Beware that the chipset for the dongle is rtl8812.
 The configuration may be slightly different from other generic drivers.

+>**Caution**<br> You have to insert the kernel module every time after reboot.
+If you wish to load the kernel module automatically at boot time, you should figure out how to do it by yourself.
+Having the wireless router up automatically after rebooting the Pi will be a bonus feature.

+# Enquiry
+if you have any enquiries, please contact Star\<csspoon@comp.polyu.edu.hk\>.
+Some questions will not be answered, since this is a group project assessment.